 5.5 Scheduling of Deliveries.

 Buyer schedules its estimated Gas requirements on a daily basis.
-In accordance with each Transaction Agreement hereunder, Seller shall deliver to Buyer each day at the designated Point(s) of Delivery the volumes of Gas purchased by Buyer.
+In accordance with each Transaction Agreement hereunder, Seller shall Schedule for delivery to Buyer each day at the designated Point(s) of Delivery the volumes of Gas Scheduled for purchase by Buyer.
 In the event a Transporter is unable to accept such Gas at the designated Point(s) of Delivery, Buyer may request a change in quantity or Point(s) of Delivery during the day deliveries take place or during a weekend or holiday.
-In such event Seller shall use its best efforts to accommodate such request subject to operational constraints.
+In such event Seller shall use commercially reasonable efforts to accommodate such request subject to operational constraints.

 The parties shall reasonably cooperate with each other and the Transporter in coordinating and effecting natural gas deliveries hereunder.
 Buyer shall be responsible for providing Transaction Schedules and other necessary information to the Transporter.
 For each Transaction, each party shall provide the other party upon request with the current telephone and telefax numbers of the natural gas control or dispatch centers of each entity providing it transportation services.